anuragtb/pdfcpu/core/nup.md

 <br>

-A single image input file will produce a single page PDF `out.pdf` with the image `logo.jpg` `16`-up'ed.
+A single image input file supplied will produce a single page PDF ouput file.<br>
+In the following example `logo.jpg` will be `16`-up'ed onto `out.pdf`.
-Both grid borders and margins are suppressed in this example and the output format is `Ledger`:
+Both grid borders and margins are suppressed and the output format is `Ledger`:

 ```sh
 pdfcpu nup 'f:Ledger, b:off, m:0' out.pdf 16 logo.jpg